 What Are the Benefits of Early Orthodontic Treatment in Sacramento?

 We know this might make parents worry about their children.
 Some may not want to put their young kids through early orthodontic treatment, and we understand—however, your Sacramento Orthodontist, Drs.
-David Markham, along with team members at Markham Orthodontics, want to remind you that many benefits come with early orthodontic treatment for your child.
+David Markham and Steven Scott, along with team members at Markham Orthodontics, want to remind you that many benefits come with early orthodontic treatment for your child.

 Unlike teenage or adult orthodontic care, early treatment doesn’t rely on the use of highly invasive appliances.
 You should always consult with a dental health specialist about what is required for your child’s case.
 Still, as you consider that, please take note of the benefits of early orthodontic care.